AssimiIation/Rebouter/README.md

 a closed circuit (ie. plugging it in provides constant power to the device).
 Using the NC port ensures identical behavior and that the circuit is opened/disconnected when the relay is triggered.
 The opposite is true when NO port is used.

+## Software
+**Configure Server**
+* Ensure the ip address in the **server** definition in RebouterServer.py matches the ip address of the Pi you are configuring
+* The **server** definition port can be any available port so long as the same port is used in RebouterClient.py
+* Set RebouterServer.py up as a service to run on the Pi.
+I used [this guide](https://github.com/torfsen/python-systemd-tutorial) to do so.
+**Configure Client**
+* Ensure **server_ip** and **server_port** match what was entered for the server in the previous steps

+## Using Rebouter
+After launching RebouterClient.py the script will first verify connection to the server.
+Once the connection is verified, press the reboot button to reboot the router.
+Simple!